-We are world's first integrated textile company to be certified by STeP by Oeko-Tex
+World's first integrated textile company to be certified by Oeko-Tex

 Toray Malaysia Group's traditional business in textile is conducted at